lufinot/expansioncooker/docs/Setup_Usage.md

     pip install -r requirements.txt
 3. Create a config file (optional).
     Example config file with defaults is provided, but not required.
 4. Set environment variables for logging (optional). export DISEASE=<disease_name> (default datetime) export LOG_LEVEL=<log_level> (default INFO)

-## Input Files
-Check the example folder for example input files.

-### Manifest File
-The manifest file is a CSV file with the following columns: `{donor_id,case_object_id,control_object_id}`.
-- donor_id: unique identifier for the donor.
-- case_object_id and control_object_id: prefixes of the jsons for the case and control Expansion hunter output for the donor.

-### Expansion Hunter Output
-The output JSONs directly from Expansion Hunter.

 ## Usage
 ***